How to improve your resilient leadership skills: 10 traits to shape your development

 7. Promote humility

-Humility is an essential characteristic of a leader.
+Humility is an essential characteristic of a leader and workplace wellbeing.

 So, know both your strengths and weaknesses.